Turzovka

 Turzovka (Turzófalva) is a town in the Čadca District, Žilina Region in north-western Slovakia.

 History

 The present-day town was established in 1598 by a palatine of the Thurzó family.
 It gained town status in 1968.

 This town became well known by the Marian apparitions reported by Matúš Lašut between 1958 and 1962.

+The town museum was established on October 1, 2015.

 Geography

 Turzovka lies at an altitude of 471 m above sea level and covers an area of 34.911 km2.

 It lies in the Kysuca river valley, surrounded by the mountain ranges of Beskydy and Javorníky.